nmeum/hii/README.md

 This is work in progress.
 Some of the features I intended to add to ii are already implemented, others aren't.
-Besides, I am currently not using this myself since I didn't finish work on the frontend yet, thus the code is like full of bugs and very unstable.
+Besides, I am currently not using this myself since I didn't finish work on the frontend yet, thus the code is likely full of bugs and very unstable.

 ## Features